History

 In 1950, this apparatus was transferred to the Lifeguard Service, partly due to the fact that when firefighters were on another call, no one was able to respond with the cliff rescue apparatus.
 The responsibility of San Diego lifeguards for cliff rescue has continued ever since.
 Over the years, the cliff rescue vehicle has been replaced several times, each time with significant improvements.
 Today, lifeguards typically effect 50 or more cliff rescues each year.

-In the 1950s, diving began to be a popular sport that triggered a substantial increase in water activity.
+In the 1950s, diving became a popular sport, triggering a substantial increase in water activity.
 This prompted the commencement of the San Diego Lifeguard Service Dive Rescue Team.

-In the 1960s, San Diego lifeguards were provided specialized training in first aid and cardiopulmonary resuscitation.
-An increasing number acquired scuba training.
+In the 1960s, San Diego lifeguards received specialized training in first aid and cardiopulmonary resuscitation.
+An increasing number of lifeguards also acquired scuba training.
 As new beaches were created by importing sand to the shoreline of Mission Bay, lifeguards were assigned to safeguard swimmers there.

-In the 1970s, women began to be hired as lifeguards, equipment continued to improve, and rescue boats were acquired for use in rescuing swimmers off oceanfront beaches.
-Toward the end of the decade, serious inland flooding during winter months resulted in deaths to persons attempting to cross rain swollen rivers.
+In the 1970s, women began to be hired as lifeguards, equipment continued to improve and rescue boats were acquired for use in rescuing swimmers off oceanfront beaches.
+Toward the end of the decade, serious inland flooding during winter months resulted in the deaths of persons attempting to cross rain-swollen rivers.
 Lifeguards were summoned to rescue persons trapped in these rivers and the San Diego Lifeguard River Rescue Team was begun.
 Over the years, this team has been an innovator and has come to be seen as one of the preeminent swiftwater rescue teams in the United States.
-About this time permanent lifeguards began being trained as Emergency Medical Technicians in order to improve the care given victims of beach related accidents and illnesses.
+At about this time, permanent lifeguards began being trained as Emergency Medical Technicians in order to improve the care given to victims of beach-related accidents and illnesses.

 At the end of the 1970s, lifeguards assigned to patrol Mission Bay requested a reclassification to Harbor Patrol Officer, and the Mission Bay Harbor Patrol became a separate entity from the Lifeguard Service.
 Certain responsibilities continued to overlap, but the emphasis on swimming skills for employees in this assignment was reduced in favor of an emphasis on enforcement and other boating patrol functions.
 This separation continued until 1987, when harbor patrol functions were again integrated into the Lifeguard Service.
 The position of Harbor Patrol Officer was ended at that time and lifeguards once again took over harbor patrol duties.